Shuvamoy/RevIP/README.md

 # RevIP
 A Short and Fast ReverseIP Lookup script coded in bash

-Author: Shuvamoy Roy (AN0N.PH03N1X) (www.facebook.com/shuvamoy.roy.3)
+Author: Shuvamoy Roy (www.facebook.com/shuvamoy.roy.3)

 # Execution

-Read this only if you accept that you are a fu@@king n00b :3
+Read this only if you accept that you are a n00b :3

 **In terminal type these commands**